-A total of one-million shares of common stock have been reserved for future issuance under the ESPP, none of which have been issued as of September, 2014 as the initial offering period has not been completed.
+A total of one-million shares of common stock were reserved for future issuance under the ESPP, of which 36 have been issued as of December 31, 2014.
 The number of shares of common stock reserved for issuance under the ESPP will increase automatically each year, beginning on January 1, 2015 and continuing through and including January 1, 2024.
 The number of shares added each year will be equal to the lesser of (a) 400, (b) seventy-five one hundredths percent (0.75%) of the number of shares of common stock of the Company issued and outstanding on the immediately preceding December 31, or (c) an amount determined by the Company's board of directors.

-The Company commenced its initial post-IPO ESPP four month offering period on July 16, 2014.
-The Company recorded compensation expense attributable to the ESPP of \$130 for the three-month period ended September 30, 2014 which is included in the summary of stock-based compensation expense above.
-The grant date fair value of the ESPP offering period was estimated using the following weighted average assumptions:
+The Company commenced its initial ESPP four-month offering period on July 16, 2014 and commenced a six-month offering period on November 16, 2014.
+The Company recorded compensation expense attributable to the ESPP of \$154 and \$284 for the three-month and six-month periods ended December 31, 2014, respectively, which is included in the summary of stock-based compensation expense above.
+The grant date fair value of the ESPP offering periods was estimated using the following weighted average assumptions:

+Period en December

 2013 2014

+Valuation assumptions:

-N/A 0%
+Expected dividend yield N/A 0%

-N/A 41.7%
+Expected volatility N/A 35.5 - 41.7%

-N/A 0.3
+Expected term (years) N/A 0.3 - 0.5

-N/A 0.04%

-N/A N/A N/A
+Risk-free interest rate N/A 0.04 - 0.06%